parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Huge response!

 ^ PARIS: We got a huge response.

+---

+# Huge response!
+## 470 participants so far

+^ MARS: Great numbers.
+We were really blown away by the responses.

+---

+# Huge response!
+## 470 participants so far
+## Survey still going.

-Truly astonishing.
-We were expecting maybe 100 or so people.
+^ PARIS: We were expecting maybe 100 or so people.
 We're nearly at 500, and it's still going.

 ---